YOUR ALASKAN ADVENTURES

 1. Crabbing Tour

 This is hands down my favorite tour in Ketchikan, maybe even one of my favorites in the entire state of Alaska.
-My husband Tyler and I actually booked this tour through our cruise as an excursion, however, I would 100% recommend adding this to your itinerary even if you're visiting the area without a cruise.
-Not only is it a unique excursion that you truly can't find anywhere else, but I had a blast learning about the crabbing industry and hearing all the fishermen's crazy crabbing stories - including some of the craziest fishing injuries weve ever heard of!
+Not only is it a unique excursion that you truly can't find anywhere else in Alaska, but it was so interesting to learn about the crabbing industry and hear all the fishermen's crazy crabbing stories!
 For about 3 hours you'll be taken out on the Aleutian Ballad - a crabbing boat that was featured on the Discovery Channel's "Deadliest Catch" for being hit by a rogue 60 foot wave.
-During your tour you'll be taught all about different sea creatures, and eve get to hold and touch a few!
-Book your Crabbing tour here!
+During the tour you'll be taught all about different sea creatures like octopus, crab, and smaller critters, and even get to hold and touch a few!

 Picture

-3. Historical Creek Street
+2. Walk Historical Creek Street

-4. The Great Alaskan Lumberjack Show
+3. The Great Alaskan Lumberjack Show

 Picture